Puerto Vallarta Packing Tips, Money Exchange Tips and Airport Arrival Tips

 Some people get pesos from their bank before they leave home by ordering them in advance.
 Banks do tend to offer pretty poor exchange rates.
 If you live in larger urban town you can find local money exchange companies that give pretty good rates and a little peace of mind to the traveler who doesn’t want to have any surprises upon arrival in PV.
 It is more costly however because the exchange rates are not as good as others.

 First, before you leave the country, like a week before you leave the country where you live, call or go into your bank, and let them know that you will be using your ATM card in Mexico.
 Tell them know you will be in the Puerto Vallarta area, and let them know for how long.
-If you don’t tell your bank, you will more than likely be unable to access your money while in Mexico.
+If you don’t tell your bank, you may be unable to access your money while in Mexico.
 So, don’t forget to tell your bank and confirm before you leave.

 Listen To The Podcast

 After you arrive at the airport, pass through immigration to the area where you pick up your bags, you will look around and see manned money exchange booths.
 You see the smiling faces of the workers behind the glass in these booths along the wall.
 Avoid these as they will charge you a high fee.
 Wait to buy your pesos until after you pass through customs with your baggage, walk through the “Shark Tank” to find out more about the Shark Tank, you need to listen to episode 3 of the podcast, and finally emerge into the airport lobby where you will see about 5 or six bank affiliated ATM machines, BBVA Bancomer, HSBC, Banorte, Banamex, Scotiabank and Santender.
-All of these machines are fine
+All of these machines are fine for you to use with your ATM card.

 Puerto Vallarta Airport Bank Affiliated ATM Machines in Airport Lobby Near Exit